NHMDenmark/Mass-Digitizer/monitor_script/readMe.md

 # Monitoring a directory
 We decided to monitor the "0.ForChecking" directory on Windows N drive for the sake of automating certain tasks.
-Automate was one of the keywords identified in the "DaSSCo Transcription Requirements workshop", so this effort could contribute nicely to speeding up the pipeline.
+Automate was one of the keywords identified in the "DaSSCo Transcription Requirements workshop", so this effort might contribute nicely to speeding up the pipeline.
 The initial task is:
 * To monitor the directory for new csv files coming in and renaming the file name by appending "_original" followed by the extension.